 Sea angling

 There's great sea angling available around Portpatrick Harbour including conger, ling, coalfish, huge plaice, mullet, wrasse and pollack.
 There are even sea bass on occasion, rockling and dogfish while skate are also quite common.
 Further out in the Channel, you can even go sharking or hunting for tope!
-Several charter boats are available for hire including Dawn Venture and Lucky Dip II
+Charter boat Lucky Dip II is available for hire.

 Supermarkets